 Skip to content

-Hired by the UN Anti Locust Unit, Thesiger was, like Bertram Thomas and Harry St. John Philby, one of the early Europeans to cross the Empty Quarter.
+Following service in North Africa with the British SAS, Thesiger was hired by the UN Anti Locust Unit to document locust movements in the Empty Quarter.
+Thesiger was, like Bertram Thomas and Harry St. John Philby, one of the early Europeans to successfully cross the Empty Quarter, and his experiences served as the basis for his subsequent book Arabian Sands.
 Accompanied by his guides and friends, Salim bin Kabina and Salim bin Ghabaisha, Thesiger’s laudatory assessments of the Bedouin offer a fascinating insight into the relationship between modern existence and hardship, technology, commercial society, and the transformation of the Middle East by oil wealth and mass tourism.

-Thesiger’s biographer Alexander Maitland wrote Wilfred Thesiger: The Life of the Great Explorer, and the biography by Michael Asher, Thesiger: A Biography, includes fascinating interviews with Thesiger as well.
+Standard biographical accounts of Thesiger’s life were written by his authorized biographer, Alexander Maitland, who wrote Wilfred Thesiger: The Life of the Great Explorer, and the biography by Michael Asher, Thesiger: A Biography, includes fascinating interviews with Thesiger as well.
 The principal collection of Thesiger’s papers is held in the archives of Eton College.
 Additional papers are held in the Royal Geographical Society’s archives.
 There are a number of documents discussing Thesiger in the British Library’s India Office Records and Private Papers (see IOR/R/15/2/599).
-One particularly interesting letter written by Dick Bird of the oil company Y complains of Thesiger’s hostility toward technology, progress, modernity, and the automobile can be found here.
+One particularly interesting letter written by oil company representative Dick Bird complaining of Thesiger’s hostility toward technology, progress, and the automobile can be found here.

 In addition to his time in the Empty Quarter, Thesiger also wrote Marsh Arabs, which discussed his experiences among the tribes inhabiting the marshes of Southern Iraq.
-Thesiger documented many of his journeys taking numerous photographs of the people and places he visited along his journeys.
-His photograph collection was donated to Oxford and is held in the Pitt Rivers Museum in Oxford.
+During his time in the Iraqi marshes, Thesiger became close friends with Amara bin Thuqub and many others.
+Thesiger documented many of his journeys in numerous photographs of the people and places he visited along his journeys.
+Although he never received formal instruction in photography, his images have a natural sense of composition.
+Thesiger’s photograph collection, which includes thousands of images captured during his travels across the world, was donated to Oxford and is held in the Pitt Rivers Museum in Oxford.

 Built by WildPress